Dyson V11 Torque Drive, REVIEW

 I believe most would agree that suction power is a necessity for a vacuum to really do a good job of cleaning.
 Dyson claims their V11 Torque Drive generates “*Twice the suction of any other cord-free vacuum.”

-At 185AW (Air Watts), that’s comparable to a some full-size corded plug-in vacuum cleaners. (*Tested at the cleaner head to ASTM F558, dust-loaded, against cord-free stick market.)
+At 185AW (Air Watts), that’s comparable to some full-size corded plug-in vacuum cleaners. (*Tested at the cleaner head to ASTM F558, dust-loaded, against cord-free stick market.)
+However that’s only 15AW’s more than the recently released Tineco PURE ONE S12 rated at 150 Air Watts.

 Cleaning Performance of the Dyson V11 Torque Drive Cordless